exercism/awk/exercises/practice/automated-readability-index/.docs/instructions.md

 This validates its accuracy.
 ```

-if we run our program by specifying this file, the result will be as follows:
+If we run our program using this input, the result should be as follows:

 ```text
 The text is: